 A beautiful city built on ancient Roman ruins and surrounding the imposing Kolner Dom cathedral, Cologne has much to offer a family on a European vacation.
 Set on the Rhine River and with a population of just over one million, the city is relaxed and its cobblestone streets lead to diverse activities for families - like chocolate making, climbing to the top of the Kolner Dom or leaving a lock on the Love Lock Bridge.

-Cologne is easy to navigate, with a public bus and train system and many city tour options - the ubiquitous big red bus and the kids favourite green mini train- that takes a smaller city route, as well as walking, cycling and segway tours- but as usual your feet are your best bet for exploring and discovering the magic of Cologne.
+Cologne is easy to navigate, with a public bus and train system and many city tour options - like the ubiquitous big red bus and the kids' favourite green mini train that takes a smaller city route, as well as walking, cycling and segway tours- but as usual your feet are your best bet for exploring and discovering the magic of Cologne.

 One of the amazing things about Cologne is the limitation upon high-rise buildings in the city so it is very lowrise with views of the Kolner Dom from every angle.
 This also means when walking around the city you can always see huge clumps of sky and have a lovely feeling of openness and space.

-The city was bombed extensively during World War II but much of its stunning architecture has been restored or salvaged and, aong with modern buildings and bridges, it is a visually charming city.
+The city was bombed extensively during World War II but much of its stunning architecture has been restored or salvaged and, along with a combination of historic and modern buildings and bridges, it is a truly charming city.

 Here are our top things to do with kids in Cologne.